parvezs27/games_store_analysis/README.md

 link

 Some quick mentions of what we did here
-- size is 1400 by 2400, it's better to have it longer, if you have inserted all your worksheets and have to come back and make the dashboard longer, you will have to re-arrange everything and it adds extra work, having it longer before hand wil lgive you empty whtiespace at the bottom but it's not a big deal
+- size is 1400 by 2400, it's better to have it longer, if you have inserted all your worksheets and have to come back and make the dashboard longer because you want to add more charts, you will have to re-arrange everything and it adds extra work, having it longer before hand wil lgive you empty whtiespace at the bottom but it's not a big deal. if the whitespace is really a problem, figure out the resolution of your end users and work from there, you can even hop onto tableau if they have it, set the dashboard to automatic and it''l show you the sizing, you can then set it to fixed and that size should be the perfect one for that monitor.
+- also understand what display your stakeholders will be viewing this on and create multiple dashboards suited to the different screen sizes, creating a mobile or tablet version for example alongside a laptop and desktop version, not necessary but may need to be done.
+- we also color coded our tabs on tableau, so all sheets related to the revenue dashboard are color coded, this makes it easier to find worksheets related to one dashboard.
+You can also color code by a metric, revenue or profit worksheets for example.
 - We double checked the percent different calculations using a calculator to make sure the calculations were correct.
 It's not uncommon for calculations to not go as expected, so we always make sure to do our QA (quality assurance).
 - We duplicated worksheets in order to avoid having to do things again and reduce the occurence of bugs.
 - You can have the dollar signs in brackets, as it's good to have the units in brackets like KG or KM kilometers, but dollars in which country?
 Better to have if it's US dollars or Aus dollars, the dollar signs are already there